Sinterklaas gedichten and how to survive the season

 Back in the days when songs actually had more than one or two repetitive phrases, repeated over a dreadful electronic beat, there were people known as musicians.
 (Look it up on Google if you’re not sure what that means).
 They would perform on songs, one of which springs to mind was by a lady called Gloria Gaynor, that started with the line, “first I was afraid I was petrified”.
 Which brings me to the subject of today’s post, how to survive your first Sinterklaas season in the Netherlands and how to write mooie Sinterklaas gedichten.

 To those expats in a relationship with a Dutch partner and about to celebrate your first Sinterklaas in the Netherlands, the Shallow Man feels your pain.
-Like the charter of the BBC, the purpose of my site is to educate, inform and entertain.
+As with the charter of the BBC, the purpose of my site is to educate, inform and entertain.

 As the Shallow Man has walked the well-worn paths that many expats will go through in the coming weeks, I felt that I should provide some essential tips on how to survive your first Sinterklaas season in the Netherlands.
 Now, this post might upset some, and if as a result I’m rounded up by a group of angry Dutch nationalists and forced to listen to the music of Afro Jack and Armin van Buuren for twenty-four hours straight as punishment, I’ll say to my enemies.
 “Daarom hebben jullie xtc nodig.
 Om naar die waardeloze muziek te kunnen luisteren”./”That’s why you need xtc, to listen to the worthless so-called music”.